 Receive a free e-book of Instant Pot recipes!

 When it is Christmas time, I like to add extra powdered sugar for a freshly fallen snow look.
-If you are looking for more recipes to add to your Christmas dessert table, try out the CUTEST Reindeer Cookies or these cute Gluten-Free Gingerbread Men.
+If you are looking for more recipes to add to your Christmas dessert table, try out the CUTEST gluten free Christmas desserts like our Reindeer Cookies or these cute Gluten-Free Gingerbread Men.

 These Mexican wedding cookies are a delicious buttery shortbread cookie that are perfect for the holiday season, but really any season.
 I sometimes make them just because I am craving them.
 If I am wanting a quick treat, these are my go to since they are so easy to make.
 Serve them with Sopita, Mexican menudo and dairy-free Mexican street corn for a truly authentic meal.

 WHAT YOU NEED TO MAKE THEM